 What is CME?

 Firstly, what does CME stand for and what is its purpose?
 The CME medical abbreviation stands for Continuing Medical Education.
-This type of education aims to maintain, develop, and advance the knowledge and skill required to guarantee a high level of professional performance among physicians.
+This type of education aims to maintain, develop, and advance the knowledge and skill required to guarantee a high level of professional performance and patient care among physicians.

 Physicians must complete various modules relating to medical science, clinical medicine, and providing healthcare to the public.

-Doctors, nurses, and other allied health professionals all require CME credits annually.
-This is a non-negotiable, ongoing requirement throughout a medical career.
-Depending on your license or certification, the number of credits you need will differ.
+Doctors, nurses, and other allied health professionals all require continuing medical education annually.
+This is a mandatory, ongoing requirement throughout your medical career.
+Depending on your license or certification, the number of required credits will differ.